Star Wars: Rogue Squadron

 Star Wars: Rogue Squadron or Star Wars: Rogue Squadron 3D (Note: Released as Star Wars: Rogue Squadron 3D on Microsoft Windows) is an arcade-style flight action game co-developed by Factor 5 and LucasArts.
 The first of the Rogue Squadron trilogy, it was published by LucasArts and Nintendo and released for Microsoft Windows and Nintendo 64 in December 1998.
 The game's story was influenced by the Star Wars: X-wing – Rogue Squadron comics and is set in the fictional Star Wars galaxy, taking place primarily between events in the films Star Wars and The Empire Strikes Back.
 The player controls Luke Skywalker, commander of the elite X-wing pilots known as Rogue Squadron.
 As the game progresses, Skywalker and Rogue Squadron fight the Galactic Empire in 16 missions across various planets.

-Gameplay is presented from the third-person perspective, although the player can switch to first person if they prefer.
+Gameplay is presented from the third-person perspective, although players can switch to first person if they prefer.
 The game's objectives are divided into four categories: search and destroy, reconnaissance, rescue, and protect.
 The player can control up to five standard craft, with an additional two unlockable bonus craft on PC version, and three on 64 version.
 Each offers a unique armament arrangement, as well as varying degrees of speed and maneuverability.
 Bonus power-ups that improve these craft's weapons or durability are hidden in different levels throughout the game.
 After each level, the player's performance is checked against three medal benchmarks.
 Acquiring these medals promotes the player's rank and helps unlock hidden content.

 Rogue Squadrons focus on flight combat was directly inspired by a level in Star Wars: Shadows of the Empire that allowed the player to pilot a snowspeeder.
 Working together during development, Factor 5 designed the game engine, the music, and worked closely with Nintendo, while LucasArts produced the game's story and gameplay and ensured it was faithful to Star Wars canon.
 Before the game's release, Factor 5 appealed to Nintendo to commercially release the Nintendo 64's newly developed memory Expansion Pak.
 Consequently, Rogue Squadron was one of the first games to take advantage of the Expansion Pak, which allows gameplay at a higher display resolution.

 Upon release, critics praised the game's technical achievements and flight controls, but its use of distance fog and the lack of a multiplayer mode drew criticism.
 The game's sales exceeded expectations; by August 1999, more than one million copies had been sold worldwide.
 It spawned two sequels developed and released for the GameCube—Star Wars Rogue Squadron II: Rogue Leader and Star Wars Rogue Squadron III: Rebel Strike—as well as Star Wars Episode I: Battle for Naboo, a spiritual successor released for Windows and Nintendo 64.